rishikarri/MyReactInterviewGuide/README.md

 GROUP BY statement is used with aggregate functions to "group" the result-set by one or more columns

+## Data Structures

+### What is the difference between Linear and Non Linear Data Structures?

+Linear data structures contain data elements that are ordered sequentially.
+There is a starting point and an ending point.
+Each middle element has an element to the left and an element to the right or, in the case of a Linked List, has a pointer pointing to it and is itself pointing to another node.
+Examples of linear data structures: Linked Lists, Arrays, Queues, Stacks.
+Memory in a computer is organized linearly so implementing a linear data strucutre is often easier.

+Nonlinear data structures contain data elements that can be attached to several other data elements.
+They do not form a sequence and cannot be traversed in a single run.
+Examples: Tree, Graph

 ## Computer Science Questions / Other